Using Connections in Your App

 Including Connected Values in Equations

-Equation fields have the capability to incorporate values from connected records.
+Equation fields can incorporate values from connected records.
 This allows you to include values from connected tables in your calculations.

 Connections in the Live App